 Some seal or trustmark providers offer insurance programs through which you can get your money back if you don't get the products or services you ordered.
 So, if you are unable to resolve a problem with a business, contact their seal or trustmark provider directly to see if they offer a money-back guarantee.

-Other seal programs offer alternative dispute resolution ("ADR") services.
-This means that if you are unable to resolve a dispute with a business, you may use a third party to help resolve it.
+Other seal programs offer alternative dispute resolution ("ADR") services where a third party helps resolve the dispute.
 If a business refuses to participate in the ADR process, it may lose its seal certification.

 Seal programs are adding new protections for consumers every day.
 Remember to click on the seal and/or contact the seal administrator to learn about the latest methods for resolving your complaint.